restfulapi/restful-api/README.md

 ###count method
 The count method must return the total number of intances of the resource.
 It is used in conjunction with the list method when returning a list of resources.
 Support for filtering the count is also provided as discussed [below](#filter-list).

+It is more efficient if the list method can also return the total count.
+If the list method returns an instance of grails.orm.PagedResultList, then the controller will obtain the the totalCount from the PagedResultList, and will not invoke the count method.

+If you are not returning an instance of grails.orm.PagedResultList, but your implementation can provide the total count from the list method, you can return an instance of net.hedtech.restfulapi.PagedResultList.
+In this case, the controller will obtain the total count from the PagedResultList, and will not invoke the count method.
+The plugin contains a default implementation based on an ArrayList, net.hedtech.restfulapi.PagedResultArrayList.

 ###show method
 The show method will be passed the request parameters object directly.
 It must return an object.
 This object will be rendered as a resource representation via the configured marshallers for the resource.
 For example, show may simply return a domain instance.